AASantiago/SchedulingInstances/README.md

 10: 6, 7, 13.00\
 #end\

 The first Section #critical can be ignore (not computed in most cases).
-The second Section #tasks represents the computing time units in the machines starting from the machine 0 and ending at the machine k-1.
+The second Section #tasks represents the computing time units in the machines starting from the machine 0 to the last machine k-1.
 The third Section represents the DAG edges: initial, ending, edge cost.